 - Complete the visa application form

-The Chinese government has recently introduced fingerprint scanning at all the major entry points to the country, and requires that all visitors between 14-70 years old, have their fingerprint scannned.
+The Chinese government has recently introduced fingerprint scanning at all the major entry points to the country, and requires that all visitors between 14-70 years old, have their fingerprint scanned.

 Registering with the Chinese authorities

 All foreign visitors need to register their address with the Chinese authorities within the first 24 hours of their stay.
-If you are staying at a hotel, then usually the registery is completed for you.
-However, if you have arranged your own accomodation with a friend, relative or through third party bnb sites, then you may need to register the address yourself.
+If you are staying at a hotel, then usually the registry is completed for you.
+However, if you have arranged your own accommodation with a friend, relative or through third party bnb sites, then you may need to register the address yourself.